 First of all, a good translator has a perfect mastery of their working languages.
-In fact, being perfectly fluent in a language is not enough: learning all It the intricacies is essential.
+In fact, being perfectly fluent in a language is not enough: understanding all its intricacies is essential.

 Sometimes translators work on humorous texts or specific idioms.
 These are not always easy to understand, and can be complicated to translate, especially as they are not usually expressed the same way from one language to another.
 For example, if you lose consciousness in Great Britain, you "pass out", but in France, you "fall into the apples".

 It takes a lot of time and work to become fluent in a language, but being passionate about it is the first step towards reaching that goal.

 Should curiosity be considered a big flaw, or a huge asset?
 For translators, the answer is clear!
 Curiosity is essential for any self-respecting linguist!
 Having good general knowledge is just one aspect of the profession.
 Translators must be interested in many fields and want to continuously improve their general knowledge, because they may need to translate a wide variety of documents.

 From books written by great authors, to scientific papers, translators read a lot.
 Furthermore, they have to keep abreast of current events.
 Since translators speak several languages, they have to be interested in other cultures and be familiar with the habits and customs of the countries in which their working languages are spoken.
 So if you see a tourist taking notes during a guided tour, they are most likely a translator...

 Translators are rigorous.
 Their job is not about translating word for word, but about extracting the meaning of the text and expressing it in a way that sounds natural in the target language.
 In other words, translators should not cling to the source text.